hp212212/weather-forecast/README.md

 <img src="Weather_Five_Days.png" >

-*📌 Clicking Anywhere Temperature can change Celsius to Fahrenheit and Fahrenheit to Celsius*
+*📌 Clicking Anywhere on Temperature, can change Celsius to Fahrenheit and Fahrenheit to Celsius*

 <img src="Weather_Temp_Change.png" >